smshiverick/bigdata-applications-analytics-F17/README.md

 ## 1.3.
 Course Information and Calendar

-### 1.3.1.
-Notebook
-Students are required to maintain a class notebook in github in which they summarize their weekly activities for this course.
-This includes a self maintained list of which lecture material they viewed.
-Students are responsible for maintaing the notebook.md and update it accordingly.
-We suggest that you prepare sections such as: Logistic, Theroy, Practice, Writing and put in bullet form what you have done into these sections during the week.

 ### 1.3.2.
 Calendar
 This class is a full term class of 16 weeks.
 * Aug 21, Mon, Class Begins (see web page)